All Episodes

 That's interesting.

-So um I'm just thinking about the phenomena that is people always assuming that somebody with a lot of money is behind it.
+So I'm just thinking about the phenomena that is people always assuming that somebody with a lot of money is behind it.

 I wonder why we feel that way.

-Uh I I've thought about this actually.
+I've thought about this actually.

 I think that the reason why is because it gives them godlike status and it makes it seem as if we don't have any means to fight back.

-Because if we have to admit that we are the ones with the real problems, that we have issues that need fixing, then well, we have to confront our own demons, and we don't want to do that.
+Because if we have to admit that we are the ones with the real problems, that we have issues that need fixing, then, well, we have to confront our own demons and we don't want to do that.

 They're scary to us, right?

-We are more interested in fighting external realities or externalities, I guess.
+We are more interested in fighting external realities or externalities, I guess, because it makes more sense to have a boogeyman out there.

 It's the same thing there.

-There's no such thing, it doesn't exist.
+There's no such thing.

 The patriarchy does not exist.